Houses in Motion: Track listing

-Chart positions
+Charts

 Live performance

 Talking Heads regularly performed the song live from August 1980 to December 1983.
 A recording from November 1980 at the Emerald City club in Cherry Hill, New Jersey was included on their 1982 live album, The Name of This Band Is Talking Heads.

-Byrne also performed the song throughout his 2008-2009 Songs of David Byrne and Brian Eno Tour, with a performance featuring in the 2010 documentary film Ride, Rise, Roar.
+Byrne also performed the song throughout his 2008–2009 Songs of David Byrne and Brian Eno Tour, with a performance featuring in the 2010 documentary film Ride, Rise, Roar.